-- The ESC included with the Sensei has a safe start.
+- The ESC included with the Fw-190 has a safe start.
 If the motor battery is connected to the ESC and the throttle stick is not in the low throttle or off position, the motor will not start until the throttle stick is moved to the low throttle or off position.
 Once the throttle stick is moved to the low throttle or off position, the motor will give a short beep.
 The motor is now armed and will start when the throttle stick is moved. - The motor and ESC come already connected and the motor rotation should be correct.
-However, if you have to disconnect the ESC from the motor and when you reconnect it, the motor is rotating in the wrong direction, reversing two of the motor wires will change the direction of rotation of the motor. - The ESC in the Sensei can only be used with an 11.1V LiPo battery.
+However, if you disconnected the ESC from the motor and when you reconnected it, the motor is rotating in the wrong direction, reverse two of the three motor wires. - The motor has an optional brake setting.
+The ESC comes with the brake switched off and we recommend that the Fw-190 be flown with the brake off.
+However, the brake could be accidentally switch on if the motor battery is connected to the ESC while the throttle stick is set at full throttle.
+To switch the brake off, move the throttle stick to full throttle and plug in the motor battery.
+The motor will beep one time.
+Move the throttle stick to low throttle or the off position.
+The motor is now ready to run and the brake will be switched off. - The ESC in the Fw-190 can only be used with an 11.1V LiPo battery.
 The ESC has a set cutoff voltage and if a higher or lower voltage battery is used, the battery could be damaged. - The ESC has a soft cutoff.
-Once the battery voltage has decreased to a set voltage, the power to the motor will be reduced.
-This is the signal that it is time to land.
-The motor will operate for a few seconds at the reduced power before it stops.
-You will still have power to the radio system and complete control of the plane.
+At 8.77 volts the rpm of the motor will slowly be reduced until the voltage reaches 8.72 volts.
+At this point the motor will stop.